software-architects/javascript-samples/javascript/labs/020-class/readme.md

 * You are an experienced JavaScript developer and you finish the lab early?
 Try creating a second version using [ECMAScript 2015 classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) instead.

+* Once you added Gulp (see below), try debugging with [Chrome DevTools](https://developer.chrome.com/devtools) again.
+Note how map-files enable source-level debugging although the JavaScript code is uglified.

 ## Tools